Do you think you may have a fuel system problem? EPS is here to help.

-Some of the questions below may seem silly but in fact the fuel injection pump is usually the last piece of the system to fail.
-Proper troubleshooting and system testing can save both time and money.
+Some of the questions below may seem trivial, but in fact the fuel injection pump is usually the last piece of the system to fail.
+Proper troubleshooting and system testing can save you both time and money.

 - Is the fuel making it to the fuel injection pump?

 - Are there any air or fuel leaks?

 If you are still experiencing problems, contact Engine Power Source.